GSA-TTS/identity-dev-docs/_pages/production.md

 ## Staging environment

-We recommend using the sandbox environment to test your new app before requesting deployment.
-Many partners choose to create a separate staging app in our sandbox environment for testing because changes in the sandbox environment take effect immediately without waiting for review and deployment.
+We recommend using the sandbox environment to test your new configuration before requesting deployment.
+Many partners choose to create a separate staging application in our sandbox environment for testing because changes in the sandbox environment take effect immediately without waiting for review and deployment.
 You can determine and implement changes quickly and without submitting a support ticket.

 ### Service provider notification failure